m1el/holey-bytes/hblang/README.md

 # HERE SHALL THE DOCUMENTATION RESIDE

+## Enforced Political Views

+- worse is better
+- less is more
+- embrace `unsafe {}`
+- adhere `macro_rules!`
+- pessimization == death (put in `std::pin::Pin` and left with hungry crabs)
+- importing external dependencies == death (`fn(dependencies) -> ExecutionStrategy`)
+- above sell not be disputed, discussed, or questioned

+## What hblang is

+Holey-Bytes-Language (hblang for short) (*.hb) is the only true language targeting hbvm byte code. hblang is low level, manually managed, and procedural.
+Its rumored to be better then writing hbasm and you should probably use it for complex applications.

+## What hblang isnt't

+hblang knows what it isn't, because it knows what it is, hblang computes this by sub...

-### Examples
+## Examples

-Examples are also used in tests, to and an example that runs during testing add:
+Examples are also used in tests.
+To add an example that runs during testing add:
 <pre>
 #### &lt;name&gt
 ```hb